priyan-p/movie-booking-app/README.md

 * Assuming there is admin APIs to add Movies, MovieHalls, Shows and Seats.
 * System does not handle partial ticket orders.
 Either it will book all tickets or reject it.
 * Payment is a separate service which can respond without any user interaction.
-* Same user cannot book tickets for a show from multiple sessions.
+* Same user cannot book tickets for a show from multiple sessions simultaneously.

 ## Database design